JCPedroza/fizz-buzz/javascript/README.md

 Style: [Standard JS][0]

-## Run Program From This Directory
+## Run Program from This Directory

 ```bash
 node fizz-buzz.test.js # with node